redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_1_incidents.md

 * Click on the settings icon to start managing the incident.
 * Click on trash icon to delete the incident.

-Clicking on the name of the incident will show the details of the incident, expanding the explanation of it.
+Clicking on the name of the incident will explanain the incident.
 Clicking on **View Incident Detail** will have the same effect as clicking on the settings icon.
 In both cases, if the incident's status was **New**, it will change to **Open**; and the user will be assigned to yourself.

 ![Incident summary](images/ch05_1_incident_sum.png)